s292567/ThesisApplication/ThesisApplication/API.md

 > If application 1 is accepted, then application 2 (made by another student to the same proposal p1)
 > and application 3 (made by the same student A) are declined.
 Furthermore, proposal p1 is archived

+- request parameter `professorId`: the logged in professor, which should be the supervisor of the proposal applied to
 - request body example:
     ```
     {